 Not sure about your Spanish level?
 View a full list of CFHI’s language levels for all Latin America programs on our Spanish Level Guidelines page.

 Participants should arrive in Guayaquil, Ecuador on the program start date and will be picked up from the airport by a CFHI representative and taken to their homestay.
 A welcome orientation will take place the Sunday or Monday after arrival.

 Visas are not required for U.S. citizens staying less than 3 months in Ecuador.
 More information on travel and logistics will be provided by CFHI after acceptance into the program.

-- Guidance from CFHI staff in San Francisco before departure
+- Guidance from CFHI staff in Oakland before departure

 - Program-specific materials with information on making travel arrangements, visa requirements, recommended immunizations, etc.

 - Airport pick-up upon arrival and transportation to homestay in Guayaquil with local CFHI representative

 - Welcome orientation with other participants covering safety, transportation, and other logistics

 - Spanish Classes: 20 hours/month of Spanish classes during the first two weeks of the program (in Guayaquil only), includes medical Spanish instruction

 - City tour and cultural activities